patgarner/cgen/README.md

 # cgen - Your Basic C Project Boilerplate Generator

 Hey there!
-I create a lot of small C projects and I couldn't find a super simple tool to automate the process of create the basic boilerplate: create a directory, a Makefile, and a simple main.c.
+I create a lot of small C projects and I couldn't find a super simple tool to automate the process of creating the basic boilerplate: a directory, a Makefile, and a simple main.c.

 CGEN is a utility for quickly setting up new C projects.
 It generates a new directory with a base C source file and a Makefile.
 It eliminates the need to manually write the boilerplate code for a new C program.